ethanabrooks/reminders-app/INTEGRATION.md

     'No registered device': 'You need to install the iOS app first.
 Download it from...', 'JWT expired': 'The command took too long.
 Please try again.', 'Task not found': 'That task no longer exists.', 'Permission denied': 'The app needs access to Reminders.
-Open Settings on your iPhone.'
+Open Settings on your iPhone.', };
-  };

   const message = errorMap[error.message] || error.message;